ftmoose/ShopifyApplicationWinter2019/README.md

 ## Getting Started

-Follow these instructions to get a copy of my project running on your local machine
+Follow these instructions to get a copy of my project running on your local machine.

+Or checkout a live version deployed with [Docker](https://www.docker.com/) and [Kubernetes](https://github.com/kubernetes/kubernetes) on [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine/) [here](http://35.237.111.74/)

 ### Prerequisites